 Suboxone and Methadone Maintenance Programs

-Methadone has a long history of drug treatment programs because of its proven efficiency, but many facilities now use Suboxone as a less addictive alternative.
+Methadone has a long history of being used in drug treatment programs because of its proven efficiency, but many facilities now use Suboxone as a less addictive alternative.
 Consultation with a doctor is required before the use of these medications.
 The most effective combinations of these medications are in conjunction with behavioral treatment programs.
 At Lighthouse Recovery, we only use non-addictive medications because of the risk of causing a secondary addiction.

-In the United States, there are different medications used in MAT to treat various disorders.
+In the United States, MAT uses different medications to treat various disorders:

 Alcohol use disorder medications: Acamprosate, disulfiram, and naltrexone.
 While they don’t cure the disorder, they are part of treatment options for alcohol addiction.

 Opioid dependency medications: Buprenorphine, methadone, and naltrexone are used to treat opioid use disorders to short-acting opioids such as heroin, morphine, and codeine.
 These medications are also used for treatment of opioid uses disorder for semi-synthetic opioids like oxycodone and hydrocodone.
 Naloxone is a medication used to treat and reverse the toxic effects of opioid overdose.

-The treatment of opioid dependence needs to be paired with counseling and behavioral therapies to yield the best results.
+The treatment of opioid dependence needs to be paired with counseling and behavioral therapies because it yields the best results.
 Medication-assisted treatment for opioid abuse alone won’t be sufficient.